Manifest.mf specification

 executable

-The executable to call when your command is trigger from command launcher.
 You can inject predefined variables in the executable location string.
-More detail about the variables see Manifest Variables
+For details about those variables see Manifest Variables

 {